Relaxer: Commercial sale

-Down Perm
+Down perm

 A Down Perm (다운 펌) is a type of hair relaxing product used in Asia with its origins in South Korea.
 It is designed to relax Asian hair which tends to stick out, most noticeably after washing it.

 Risks

-The hair of some Africans is elliptical in shape and therefore very tightly curled (Asian hair tends to be round and Caucasian hair is in-between).
+There are growing concerns about the use of relaxers, as they may cause harmful effects, including scalp damage, hair brittleness and weakening, kidney injury, disruptions to puberty and fertility, as well as an increased risk of certain cancers.
+The hair of some Africans is elliptical in shape and therefore very tightly curled (east Asian hair tends to be round and European hair is in-between).
 The relaxer cream breaks down the chemical bonds of the hair shaft, disrupting the elliptical shape and reconstructing the bonds in a different way.
 Though hair follicles themselves are not damaged, the hair can become very brittle and break off.
-There is also risk of scalp burns if the relaxer comes into contact with the skin.
+There is also risk of scalp burns, irritant and allergic contact dermatitis if the relaxer comes into contact with the skin.
 Some professionals apply a scalp base cream or protector prior to application to protect the client's scalp from chemical burns.

 Cosmetic products are not subject to pre-market approval by the Food and Drug Administration and a complete list of ingredients is not mandatory; however many brands of hair relaxers list phthalate directly as one of their chemical ingredients.
 Phthalates from cosmetic products can be inhaled or absorbed by the skin and these have been shown to have estrogenic effects in cell models and experimental animals.
 It also can cause long-term damage that may not recover.

 Uterine leiomyomata

-A prospective cohort study of more than 23,000 African-American women showed an association between the use of relaxers and risk of uterine leiomyomata.
+A prospective cohort study of more than 22,000 African-American women showed an association between the use of relaxers and risk of uterine leiomyomata.
 The incidence of this disease is 2 to 3 times higher in African-Americans than Caucasian women.
 However, the paper makes no causal connections between relaxers and uterine fibroids, even though some media outlets have reported otherwise.
+A prospective cohort study published in 2025 of 4,162 African-American women showed there may be an association between use of chemical relaxer during adolescence and early onset of fibroid development, but also explains that misclassification and bias should be considered.